Iteranya/DiscordBot/README.md

 - The bot supports koboldcpp API ~~but also OpenAI-compatible backends.
 Look in configurations folder for examples.
 Put your API key in the~~ ~~'Bearer' line~~ ClosedAI, Anthropic, and Google can \[REDACTED\] MY \[DATA EXPUNGED\] and \[CENSORED\] you hear me?! \[EXPLICITIVES REMOVED\]YA'LL!!!

 ### Additional configuration needed to run the bot
-- Discord API key in bot.py in the global variable
+- Discord API key in .env in the global variable
-~~- If using openai/mistral - API key in Bearer line in configuration/text-default.json~~
 - fill in characters/default.json with your character prompt
 - Or just, yknow, make lots and lots of character  json file!!!
 Refer to characters/default.json for example
-- optionally in functions.py in function get_character() you can fill out the 'examples' array with examples of dialogue you want the bot to follow

 ## Instructions: